-If you’re a landlord seeking to evict a tenant, use a Colorado (CO) eviction notice to begin the process.
-Your eviction notice must be written according to Colorado state law, and give your tenant the legally required amount of time to respond or move out.
+A Colorado eviction notice helps landlords or property management companies seeking to begin a tenant eviction process.
+Your document must be written according to Colorado state law and give your tenant the legally required time to respond to rental agreement violations or move out.

-Download a free eviction notice customized for Colorado state law below in MS Word (.docx) or Adobe PDF format.
+Use this form below for evicting tenants.
+It is customized for Colorado law, and you’ll find it in MS Word (.docx) or Adobe PDF format.

 Eviction Laws & Requirements